vsabreu/lotus/README.md

 - [What is not covered?](#what-is-not-covered)

 ## Overview
 Lotus is a solution for a backend interview test, built with Scala alonside with Play Framework.
 Its intent is to receive and parse a raw text body with a kart race information (pilots, laps, time, average speeds, etc) and return a series of expected results as a JSON.
+It counts with some interesting libraries and SBT plugins, and is also hosted on CircleCI for automatic builds.

 ## Main Purposes
 Since the idea of the interviewer company is to adhere to a reactive, non-blocking, distributed and data-driven mindset, the purpose of this exercise is to offer alongside with the proposed problem, some solutions and insights that could be a fit for their needs.

-I tried to show some important concepts for this scenario like a non-blocking API that is able to handle a big number of requests using async actions and futures, flexibility to quickly build new results using abstractions, objects and classes with single responsabilities, testable code and containerization for distribution.
+I tried to show some important concepts for this scenario like a non-blocking API that is able to handle a big number of requests using async actions and futures, flexibility to quickly build new results using abstractions, objects and classes have single responsabilities, testable code and containerization for distribution.

 ## The Whys
 ### Why Scala?